usc-isi-i2/kgtk/docs/transform/query.md

 `--graph-cache` option to keep file sizes manageable.
 Note that all graphs queried in a single query must reside in the same graph cache.

-For good performance, cache files should be on a local SSD drive and not be mounted via a USB connection or network share.
+For best performance, cache files should reside on a local, internal SSD drive and not be accessed via a USB connection or network share such as NFS or Samba.
+Using a multi-SSD-disk array in RAID-0 configuration can further improve disk access times and cache performance.
+When internal disk space cannot be used or easily extended, using an external SSD drive with a fast USB-C connection is also an option, for example, to add budget disk space to an otherwise constrained laptop.
+This will not be as fast as an internal disk but has worked quite well for some of our KGTK team members.
+Finally, the database itself does not require much RAM, but having plenty of RAM available (say 30 GB or more) allows the OS to cache more data pages in memory, which makes repeat accesses faster and can greatly improve query performance.

 When data gets deleted and reimported, freed up space in the cache file is reused, but unused data pages are not automatically returned to the file system and the size of the cache file does not shrink.
 To actually free and return any unused space in the cache file to the file system, one can use the SQLite `vacuum` command (which might take a significant time to run depending on the size of the cache).
 For
 example:

 ```